avital/fellowship.depthfirstlearning.com/index.md

 </p>
 <br/>
 <p>
-	A great candidate would:
+	Here are the characteristics that we are looking for in candidates:
 <br/>
 </p>
 <br />
- <p><b>• Exhibit mathematical maturity</b>: Fellows target meaningful papers which depend on fundamental concepts in fields such as mathematics, statistics, and, information theory.
-Fellows need to understand the fundamentals in order to plan a curriculum around them.  </p>
+ <p><b>• Exhibit mathematical maturity</b>: Fellows target meaningful papers which depend on fundamental concepts in mathematics, statistics, and information theory.
+They should understand the fundamentals in order to plan a curriculum.  </p>
 <br />
-  <p><b>• Effectively communicate scientific ideas</b>: A primary responsibility of the fellow is effectively communicate ideas central to research papers, and moderate discussions with fellow participants.
+  <p><b>• Effectively communicate scientific ideas</b>: A primary responsibility of the fellow is effectively communicating ideas central to research papers and moderating discussions among group participants.
 Previous experience with teaching or organizing classes is a bonus.</p>
 <br />
  <p><b>• Commit strongly to make the DFL sessions a success</b>: This primarily entails
 designing curricula with sufficient rigour and exercises for the classes.
-From previous iterations, we estimate this to take around 12 hours a week of time commitment for developing curriculum for each week, alongside regular feedback from the advisors.</p>
+From previous iterations, we estimate this to take around 12 hours a week.
+We will help you in this process with regular feedback.</p>
 <br />
- <p><b>• Value diversity</b>: Encourage positive interaction in study sessions.</p>
+ <p><b>• Value group learning</b>: Encourage positive interactions in study sessions.</p>
 <br />
 <p>
 <center>⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯</center>
 </p>
 <br/>

-<p> We are accepting applications until <strong>February 15th, 2019</strong> for the first class
-of DFL fellows, where we will support 4 fellows through this exciting journey! <br /><br />
+<p> We are accepting applications until <strong>February 15th, 2019</strong> for the inaugural class of DFL fellows. <br /><br />
 </p>
 <p style='text-align: center'>
 <a class='button primary inverted' href='https://airtable.com/shreoV6DyakepEFgF' target='_blank'>Apply Now</a>